PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 EnStrap.int is a web-based application tool for the visualisation and interactive exploration of KEGG metabolic pathways.

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.3.

 ## Table of Contents

 - [EnStrap.Int](#enstrapint)